oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | **x** | Binary | XML \<HexBinary\> element with a hexBinary canonical lexical value. |

 # 5 JADN Schemas
-A JADN module consists of a set of type definitions, plus metadata related to the module.
-JADN modules can be developed independently without knowledge of or coordination with each other, and types defined in one module can be used in others.
+A JADN schema is organized into one or more modules, each of which has a set of type definitions plus metadata related to the module.
+Types defined in one module can be used in others, while namespacing ensures that type definitions and instance values remain independent.

-A JADN schema defines the full interface to an application or service, and consists of definitions contained in one or more modules.
-A schema is constructed by starting with the base module for an interface and recursively incorporating definitions from each module listed as an import.
+A JADN schema defines the full interface to an application or service.
+A schema is constructed by starting with the base module for the interface and recursively incorporating definitions from each imported module.

 ## 5.1 Type Definition Styles
 [Section 3.1](#31-type-definitions) specifies the authoritative format of JADN type definitions.
 Although JSON data is unambiguous and machine-readable, it is not an ideal presentation format.
-This section describes two presentation styles for JADN type definitions that ...
+This section defines two presentation styles for JADN type definitions that ...

 ### 5.1.1 Table Style

+[GFM](#gfm) tables do not support multi-column cells, so the type definition line precedes the table rather than being part of it as in html table style.
 ```
 +----------+------------+----------+
 | TypeName | TypeString | TypeDesc |